dualcube/moowoodle/readme.txt

 🔧 **Moodle Test Connection**: This valuable feature verifies the proper configuration of all settings required to establish a connection between Moodle and WordPress.
 In the event that any settings have been overlooked, it will promptly notify you of the oversight.
 This allows you to review the log and identify which settings need to be adjusted.
 [Check for more details](https://dualcube.com/docs/moowoodle-set-up-guide/?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree).

 📜 **Log File**: Log files are crucial for troubleshooting and debugging purposes.
-When issues or errors occur during the operation between Moodle and WordPress communication, log files can provide detailed information about what went wrong, making it easier for website administrators and developers to identify and resolve the problem.
+When issues or errors occur during the operation between Moodle WordPress communication, log files can provide detailed information about what went wrong, making it easier for website administrators and developers to identify and resolve the problem.
 [Check for more details](https://dualcube.com/docs/moowoodle-set-up-guide/?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree).

 ### ➡️   [Course Synchronization Options ](https://dualcube.com/docs/moowoodle-set-up-guide/#12-toc-title/?utm_source=wordpress.org&utm_medium=freelandingpage&utm_campaign=MooWoodleFree).
 [PRO]
-Unlock advanced Moodle-WordPress course synchronization with MooWoodle Pro—sync categories, create and update products, and transfer course images effortlessly for a cohesive eLearning experience.
+Unlock advanced Moodle WordPress course synchronization with MooWoodle Pro—sync categories, create and update products, and transfer course images effortlessly for a cohesive eLearning experience.

 📊 **Moodle Course Categories Sync**: Effortlessly synchronize your Moodle course category structure with WordPress category listings.